-We raised a $33M Series D round mid 2020 in order to respond to ever-increasing market demand for what we’re building — a better way for businesses to leverage their data.
-We are hiring engineers across the board, both in San Francisco and remote, and encourage you to take a look at our open roles!
+We raised a $33M Series D round mid 2020 in order to respond to ever-increasing market demand for what we’re building – a better way for businesses to leverage their data.
+In March 2022, we acquired Muze, to further accelerate how data is visually organized and shared for our users.
+We are hiring engineers across the board, in San Francisco, India, and remote, and encourage you to take a look at our open roles!

 Safe Environment to Fail

 Team is Diverse